 Ultrasound imaging of the breast uses sound waves to produce pictures of the internal structures of the breast.
 It is primarily used to help diagnose breast lumps or other abnormalities your doctor may have found during a physical exam, mammogram or breast MRI.
 Ultrasound is safe, non-invasive and does not use radiation.
 Learn more about Radiology

-So is it any wonder that as women you are being programmed to sacrifice your breasts in order to relieve the anxiety and stress associated with breast cancer.
+Is it any wonder that as women you are being programmed to sacrifice your breasts in order to relieve the anxiety and stress associated with breast cancer.

 Many woman such as Angelina Jolie have become so afraid that they have undergone double mastectomies in order to prevent the anxiety of developing breast cancer.
 Notice that I have said to relieve the anxiety, because in actual fact it may well not prevent breast cancer.